Letters from Lodi

 • Lobster mac and oaked Lodi Chardonnay our first night, smoked trout and white Rhône varietals at Acquiesce, and everything at M Sushi Bistro, especially paired with the Markus Nativo (a German white varietal blend).

 • We had dinner at a sushi restaurant (M Sushi Bistro) that was amazing in both the food but also because the wines paired.
-It shows the elegant side to Lodi wines.
+It shows the elegant side of Lodi wines.
 Each meal was special and unique.
 Dinner at Acquiesce Winery was amazing -- it was at sunset and was our first experience with the white wines of Lodi, and we were all blown away.

 • Get their smaller production wines and diversity of varieties out into the market via distribution.

 • Work with distribution to get their wines out there.
-Most of the wine produced is either being shipped off as blending fodder for Napa/Sonoma, bottled as cheap and cheerful grocery store wine, or (especially their stunning high quality wines) sold at the winery and through wine clubs.
+Most of the wine produced is either being shipped off as blending fodder for Napa/Sonoma, bottled as cheap and cheerful grocery store wine, or (especially their stunning high-quality wines) sold at the winery and through wine clubs.
 It's more of a matter of availability than anything else.
-The other sommeliers in the group agreed that we would gladly put something from Lodi on our wine list, but the small production (some as little as 80 cases) and the lack of access to major markets is a huge road block.
-We had a panel at the end where we answered similar questions in front of a group of growers and winemakers and they were floored that we would throw in for major case commitments to bring one of their wines in to their market.
+The other sommeliers in the group agreed that we would gladly put something from Lodi on our wine list, but the small production (some as little as 80 cases) and the lack of access to major markets is a huge roadblock.
+We had a panel at the end where we answered similar questions in front of a group of growers and winemakers and they were floored that we would throw in for major case commitments to bring one of their wines into their market.

 • Use more single-vineyard designations.
 Highlight Lodi Native (i.e. a project highlighting minimal intervention vineyard-designate Zinfandels) nationally.
 Create more resort facilities and restaurants.